10 Tips For Learning Astrology

 No matter how good it is.
 No matter how compelling the evidence appears.
 It is still speculative.

 And most of all, never attempt to pass off a rectified chart as a verified birth time.
-This is one of the carnal sins of astrology, that astrologers would be excommunicated for if the astrological community was some sort of an organized religion or cult.
+This is one of the cardinal sins of astrology, that astrologers would be excommunicated for if the astrological community was some sort of an organized religion or cult.

 Luckily its not, but we will totally wag our finger at you and glare if we catch you doing it, so watch out.